cooper/wikifier/doc/blocks.md

         file: mypic.jpg;
     };

-    /* this anonymous value is text, so it must be prefixed with a colon */ :This is some text.;
+    /* this anonymous value is text, so it should be prefixed with a colon */ :This is some text.;
 }
 ```